googleforgames/agones/docs/create_fleet.md

 ## Next Steps

+- Have a look at the [GameServerAllocation specification](./fleet_spec.md#gameserver-allocation-specification), and see how the extra functionality can enable smoke testing, server information communication, and more.
-You can now create a fleet autoscaler to automatically resize your fleet based on the actual usage.
+- You can now create a fleet autoscaler to automatically resize your fleet based on the actual usage.
 See [Create a Fleet Autoscaler](./create_fleetautoscaler.md).

-Or if you want to try to use your own GameServer container make sure you have properly integrated the [Agones SDK](../sdks/).
+- Or if you want to try to use your own GameServer container make sure you have properly integrated the [Agones SDK](../sdks/).

-If you would like to learn how to programmatically allocate a Game Server from the fleet using the Agones API, see the [Allocator Service](./create_allocator_service.md) tutorial.
+- If you would like to learn how to programmatically allocate a Game Server from the fleet using the Agones API, see the [Allocator Service](./create_allocator_service.md) tutorial.